jimlinntu/scaling-book/training.md

 \frac{B}{X} > \frac{C}{W_\text{ici}}.
 \end{align}$$

 The upshot is that, to remain compute-bound with data parallelism, we need the per-device batch size $$B / X$$ to exceed the ICI operational intensity, $C / W_\text{ici}$.
 This is ultimately a consequence of the fact that the computation time scales with the per-device batch size, while the communication time is independent of this quantity (since we are transferring model weights).
-Note the resemblance of the $B > C/W_\text{ici}$ condition to the single-device compute-bound rule $B > 240$; in that case as well, the rule came from the fact that computation time scaled with batch size while data-transfer size was (in the $B \ll F, D$ regime) independent of batch size.
+Note the resemblance of the $B/X > C/W_\text{ici}$ condition to the single-device compute-bound rule $B > 240$; in that case as well, the rule came from the fact that computation time scaled with batch size while data-transfer size was (in the $B \ll F, D$ regime) independent of batch size.

 Let's put in some real numbers to get a sense of scale.
 For TPUv5p, `C=4.6e14` and `W=2 * 9e10` for 1D data parallelism over ICI, so **our batch size per chip must be at least 2,550 to avoid being communication-bound**.
 Since we can do data parallelism over multiple axes, if we dedicate all three axes of a TPUv5p pod to pure data parallelism, we 3x our bandwidth $W_\text{ici}$ and can scale down to only BS=850 per TPU or 7.6M tokens per batch per pod (of 8960 chips)! **This tells us that it's fairly hard to become bottlenecked by pure data parallelism!**